How we use Airtable as our content management system (CMS) at Whalesync

 Our Webflow CMS (which matches our Airtable setup)

 At this point you have an Airtable CMS with your content and a Webflow blog that's ready to receive content.
 Now we just need to connect the two.

-There's a few ways to accomplish this, but we think the easiest way to sync Airtable and Webflow is with Whalesync!
+There are a few ways to accomplish this, but we think the easiest way to sync Airtable and Webflow is with Whalesync!
 In a few minutes, you can map Airtable to your Webflow CMS and create a continuous sync.
 Once the tools are connected, any new content you add to Airtable will automatically be sent to your Webflow frontend.

 Finally, let's turn sync on!
 Once you flip the blue switch, your CMS data will start syncing from Airtable to Webflow.

 You now have a fully functioning blog using Airtable as a CMS.
-You can customize every detail of the design of your page in Webflow and manage all of your data in Airtable 🙂.
+You can customize every detail of the design of your page in Webflow and manage all of your data in Airtable.

 Airtable offers a great solution for those in need of a lightweight headless CMS.
-It's flexibility makes it easy to add the fields you need and you can connect it to a frontend with no-code using Whalesync.
+Its flexibility makes it easy to add the fields you need and you can connect it to a frontend with no-code using Whalesync.
 Using Airtable as a CMS is one of our favorite decisions in our own no-code stack.